-Mr. Goldsmith also chairs the Los Angeles Coalition for the Economy & Jobs, an independent organization of leading economic stakeholders representing business, labor, higher education and the nonprofit sectors.
-He previously served as chairman of the Los Angeles Economy & Jobs Committee, which was formed by former Los Angeles Mayor Antonio Villaraigosa.
+Mr. Goldsmith is active in business and civic affairs.
+As chairman of the Los Angeles Coalition for the Economy & Jobs, he leads an independent organization of local leaders focused on fostering economic and job growth.
+From 2006 to 2008, he served as chairman of the Los Angeles Economy & Jobs Committee, which was formed by the city’s former mayor, Antonio Villaraigosa.

 In 2013, Mr. Goldsmith was named “Business Person of the Year” by the Los Angeles Business Journal, which cited not only his leadership of City National Bank but also his role as an advocate for economic growth and job creation.

-Mr. Goldsmith serves on the board of trustees of the Harvard-Westlake School and is a member of the Council on Foreign Relations.
+Mr. Goldsmith serves on the board of directors of Cedars-Sinai Hospital in Los Angeles and is a member of the Council on Foreign Relations and the Pacific Council.

-From 1986 until its sale in 1994, Mr. Goldsmith was chairman of the board and chief executive officer of publicly held Republic Pictures Corporation, a leading global independent entertainment production and distribution company.
-He also was vice chairman of the San Diego Padres Baseball Club from 1990 to 1994.
-He previously served as chief operating officer and a director of Lorimar, Inc., a public entertainment company, from 1983 through 1985.
+From 1986 until it was sold in 1994, Mr. Goldsmith was chairman and chief executive officer of publicly held Republic Pictures Corporation, a leading global independent entertainment production and distribution company.
+He was also vice chairman of the San Diego Padres Baseball Club from 1990 to 1994.
+He previously served as chief operating officer and a director of Lorimar, Inc., a public entertainment company, from 1983 to1985.

 Mr. Goldsmith began his professional career as an entertainment attorney in Los Angeles.
 He is a graduate of Harvard College and Harvard Law School.